 Judith approaches all her cases with an attention to detail and a straightforward manner.
 She undertakes all of her cases with a strong sense of professionalism.

-Judith provides training for solicitors, local authorities and social workers across a broad range of topics.
+Judith provides bespoke training to solicitors, local authority lawyers and social workers across a range of family law topics.

 Part 1.
 Adoption: The journey to where we are now.
 May 2018.
 Article written for Civitas